lightspeed-academy/lightspeed-react-cosmic-traders/README.md

-# Cosmic Traders - Lightspeed Academy FREE Youtube React Course
+# Cosmic Traders - Lightspeed Academy React Course

-This is the repository used by the FREE Lightspeed Academy React Course available at: https://www.youtube.com/playlist?list=PLWKqj0CN1VsuRhQ9p307fK9BvsEibjs_a.
+This is the repository used by the Lightspeed Academy React Fundamentals Course.

 Git tags are available for the ending point of each video.
 The available tag names correspond to the YouTube video names and can be listed with the following git command:
 ```